iguit0/lock-genius/README.md

 # Lock Genius 🔐🛡️

->👋 Say goodbye to weak passwords and hello to peace of mind

 This mono-repository contains both the backend and frontend, providing a single unified codebase for more efficient development and collaboration.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)